 - Skin and soft tissue: This layer that envelops the underlying bony-cartilaginous framework of the nose is very important.
 Some people have thin skin in this area which can reveal underlying imperfections but also tends to swell less after surgery.
 Other people have thick skin which has prolonged swelling after surgery but can mask any underlying imperfections.
 It may be difficult to reveal the fine shapes and details of cartilage, in particular when dealing with thick skin.

-- Blood supply: The rich blood supply to the nose comes from several sources, including the internal and external carotid arteries.
+- Blood supply: The rich blood supply to the nose comes from several sources.
+These entail the internal and external carotid arteries.
 Precautions need to be taken before, during, and after surgery to minimize bleeding.
-Also, the surgeon needs to understand where the blood vessels travel to avoid complications of the surgery, such as skin loss.
+The surgeon needs to understand where the blood vessels travel to avoid complications of the surgery, such as skin loss.

 What Are the Types of Approaches to Nose Job?

-Broadly speaking, there are two ways to approach the nose for a rhinoplasty, these include:
+There are two ways to approach the nose for a rhinoplasty, including:

-- Closed rhinoplasty: Sometimes referred to as an endonasal approach, this technique involves no external, visible incisions.
+- Closed rhinoplasty (endonasal approach): This technique involves no external, visible incisions.
 The incisions are made on the inside of the nose and are used to access the necessary areas.
-This technique was once the most popular approach but has become less popular over time due to limited visibility for the surgeon.
+Because of the limited visibility for the surgeon, this technique has become less popular.
 This makes it more challenging to learn the techniques and to execute certain rhinoplasty maneuvers.
 Advocates of this approach believe that one can better judge the outcome during the surgery because the nasal skin remains in place.
 There is still nasal tip swelling after closed rhinoplasty if the tip is manipulated.

 - Open rhinoplasty: This external approach is great for visibility and more complex reconstruction.
-A small incision is made at the mid-columella, close to the base of the nose, in addition to a few internal incisions and the nasal skin/soft tissue envelope is carefully peeled off of the underlying bone and cartilage to reveal all structures.
+A small incision is made at the mid-columella, close to the base of the nose, in addition to a few internal incisions.
+The nasal skin/soft tissue envelope is carefully peeled off of the underlying bone and cartilage to reveal all structures.
 Once the structural work is complete, the skin/soft tissue envelope is laid back down and the skin is sutured closed.
-The advantage is better visibility and control over the structures, but there may be more swelling after surgery.
-Also, there is a risk of poor scarring at the external incision site, though this is rare and the incision is typically not noticeable even at close proximity.
+The advantage is better visibility and control over the structures.
+But there may be more swelling after surgery.
+Also, there is a risk of poor scarring at the external incision site.
+However, this is rare and the incision is typically not noticeable even at close proximity.

 There is no correct approach.
-The best rhinoplasty approach depends on the preferences of the surgeon and the patient.
+The best rhinoplasty approach depends on the preferences of the doctor and the patient.
 Many surgeons are comfortable with both approaches and select the best one based on a particular case.
-When you come in to see Dr. Linkov, the rhinoplasty NYC specialist, he will examine you and discuss if more complex nose reconstruction is required.
+NYC rhinoplasty surgeon, Dr. Linkov carefully examines every patient and discusses if more complex nose reconstruction is required.

 How Is Rhinoplasty Surgery Performed?